Valhalla Provincial Park

 Established Date: March 3, 1983

 - Camping is restricted to designated sites along established trails and on Slocan Lake beaches.
 Higher elevation lakes have been stocked to provide additional opportunities for fishing enthusiasts.

 - Currently Evans Lake Cabin, Cove Creek Cabin, Evans Beach Shelter and Iron Creek Shelter serve as public shelters and offer accommodation in each for a maximum of four persons.
 A full range of commercial facilities are available at Slocan, Silverton and New Denver.

-- Pets are only allowed on the Slocan lakefront sites and the Slocan to Evans beach trail and must be leashed at all times.
+- Pets are only allowed on the Slocan lakefront sites, the Slocan to Evans Beach Trail and the trail to Cahill and Beatrice lakes and they must be leashed at all times.
 Pets are not allowed in any other backcountry areas of the park.

 Maps and BrochuresAny maps listed are for information only – they may not represent legal boundaries and should not be used for navigation.